Purpose

 • Other: Hot Flash Diary

-Participants will be instructed to daily document each hot flash experience and indicate if it was mild, moderate, or severe and whether they activated the wrist cooling device.
+Participants will be instructed to document each hot flash experience daily and indicate if it was mild, moderate, or severe and whether they activated the wrist cooling device.

 More Details